-G1 The region's biodiversity is recognised as a critical component of ecosystems, an economic asset and a community resource, as well as of intrinsic importance.
+H1 The region's biodiversity is recognised as a critical component of ecosystems, an economic asset and a community resource, as well as of intrinsic importance.
 It must be given serious consideration when assessing wind energy developments and their associated infrastructure.
-All proposals will be assessed for their impact on biodiversity and, as a result, an Appropriate Assessment under the requirements of the Conservation (Natural Habitat, Etc.) Regulations 1994 may be required.
+All proposals will be assessed for their impact on biodiversity and, where there are implications for Natura and/or Ramsar sites, an Appropriate Assessment may be required.